 Within the framework of academic freedom, the faculty and academic staff have a responsibility to foster an environment of tolerance, civility, awareness, and respect.
 The university community can thrive and serve its members equally only when the community recognizes the inherent worth and dignity of every human being and affirms the principle of mutual respect as an integral aspect of the pursuit of knowledge.
 The integrity of the University of Wisconsin-Madison rests upon its ability to guarantee freedom from intimidation or injury generated by intolerance or harassment.
 The freedom of all members of the university to express openly their ideas and opinions, however, must be maintained.

 Accordingly, all expression germane to the instructional setting–including but not limited to information, the presentation or advocacy of ideas, assignment of course materials, and teaching techniques–is protected from disciplinary action.

-A student who finds that an instructor uses expressions that are hurtful to him or her is strongly urged to discuss these concerns with the instructor.
-If for some reason this is not possible, or does not produce results the student finds satisfactory, he or she is urged to contact his or her advisor, the instructor’s department chair, or the Dean of Students, for mediation between the student and the academic staff or faculty member.
-If the student still believes the expressions were not germane to the instructional setting, he or she is referred to Faculty Policies and Procedures Chapter 9 or Academic Staff Policies and Procedures Chapter 6.
+A student who finds that an instructor uses expressions that are hurtful to them is strongly urged to discuss these concerns with the instructor.
+If for some reason this is not possible, or does not produce results the student finds satisfactory, they are urged to contact their advisor, the instructor’s department chair, or the Dean of Students, for mediation between the student and the academic staff or faculty member.
+If the student still believes the expressions were not germane to the instructional setting, they are referred to Faculty Policies and Procedures Chapter 9 or Academic Staff Policies and Procedures Chapter 6.